davidchip/tagg/README.md

 firecracker
 ========

-a fast way to start hacking with webVR
+a fast way to start hacking with vr in your browser

 Installation Guide (from a firecracker/ folder):